vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-phone-request.md

 ---
 END_METADATA -->

-# Vipps payment with manual phone number entry
+# Payment with manual phone number entry

 The driver enters the customer's mobile number into the taximeter which then initiates a payment request to Vipps.